-Attributes Description ListenerName Listener name.
-OracleUser Oracle listener resource(Oracle 11g R1), Oracle listener resource(ASM is not used with Oracle 11g R2/12c R1) Operating system user for Listener control.
-Oracle listener resource(ASM is used with Oracle 11g R2/12c R1) Grid user TNSName Network service for Listener monitoring Execute "tnsping" command to monitor the Oracle listener when TNSName is set (tnsnames.ora).
+Attributes Description It can contain the following characters.
+However, the character string must not start with the hyphen. - 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw xyz OracleUser Oracle listener resource(Oracle Database 11g R1), Oracle listener resource(Oracle ASM is not used with Oracle Database 11g R2/12c R1) Operating system user for Listener control.
+Oracle listener resource(Oracle ASM is used with Oracle Database 11g R2/12c R1) Grid user It can contain the following characters.
+However, the character string must not start with the hyphen. - 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw xyz TNSName Network service for Listener monitoring Execute "tnsping" command to monitor the Oracle listener when TNSName is set (tnsnames.ora).
 If the TNSName is omitted, process monitoring of the Oracle listener will only be performed.
-StartTimeout Timeout during Oracle startup. (seconds) Default: 180 (120 - 86400) StopTimeout Timeout during Oracle stop. (seconds) Default: 60 (60 - 86400) Interval Monitoring interval of Oracle instance. (seconds) Default: 30 (5 - 86400) WatchTimeout No response time during monitoring Oracle. (seconds) Default: 300 (30 - 3600) PreOnlineScript Executed before online processing.
+It can contain the following characters.
+However, the character string must not start with the hyphen. - 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw xyz StartTimeout Timeout during Oracle listener startup. (seconds) Default: 180 (120 - 86400) StopTimeout Timeout during Oracle listener stop. (seconds) Default: 60 (60 - 86400) Interval Monitoring interval of Oracle listener. (seconds) Default: 30 (5 - 86400) WatchTimeout No response time during monitoring Oracle listener. (seconds) Default: 300 (30 - 3600) PreOnlineScript Executed before online processing.
 The script must be entered with a full path name.
 If you are specifying arguments, separate the arguments with "blanks".
-No default PostOnlineScript Executed after online processing.
+It can contain the following characters. - 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw xyz+/"'#\$^&(){}[] ;:<,>.?
+PostOnlineScript Executed after online processing.
 The script must be entered with a full path name.
 If you are specifying arguments, separate the arguments with "blanks".
-No default PreOfflineScript Executed before offline processing.
+It can contain the following characters. - 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw xyz+/"'#\$^&(){}[];:<,>.?
+PreOfflineScript Executed before offline processing.
 The script must be entered with a full path name.
 If you are specifying arguments, separate the arguments with "blanks".
+It can contain the following characters.

-No default PostOfflineScript Executed after offline processing.
+Attributes Description - 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw xyz+/"'#\$^&(){}[] ;:<,>.?
+PostOfflineScript Executed after offline processing.
 The script must be entered with a full path name.
 If you are specifying arguments, separate the arguments with "blanks".
-No default FaultScript Executed when a fault occurs.
+It can contain the following characters. - 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw xyz+/"'#\$^&(){}[];:<,>.?
+FaultSo cript Executed when a fault occurs.
 The script must be entered with a full path name.
 If you are specifying arguments, separate the arguments with "blanks".
-No default l· Attributes Description Flags NullDetector If you do not want to monitor the resource, select this flag "NullDetector(D)".
-(D) Default: "NullDetector(D)" is not selected.
+It can contain the following characters. - 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw xyz+/"'#\$^&(){}[] ;:<,>.?
+Flags NullDetector (D) If you do not want to monitor the resource, select this flag "NullDetector(D)".
+Default: "NullDetector(D)" is not selected.
 AutoRecover (A) If you want to restart the resource before failover when a resource failure occurs, select this flag "AutoRecover(A)".
-Default: "AutoRecover(A)" is selected.
-MonitorOnly (M) If you do not want to generate a failover when a resource failure occurs, select this flag "MonitorOnly(N)".
-Default: "MonitorOnly(N)" is not selected.
+MonitorOnly (M) Default: "AutoRecover(A)" is selected.
+If you do not want to generate a failover when a resource failure occurs, select this flag "MonitorOnly(M)".
+Default: "MonitorOnly(M)" is not selected.